Advayp/docs/spiceaidocs/docs/components/data-connectors/duckdb.md

 description: 'DuckDB Data Connector Documentation'
 ---

-## Dataset Source
+DuckDB is an in-process SQL OLAP (Online Analytical Processing) database management system designed for analytical query workloads.
+It is optimized for fast execution and can be embedded directly into applications, providing efficient data processing without the need for a separate database server.

-To connect to a DuckDB [persistent database](https://duckdb.org/docs/connect/overview#persistent-database) as a data source, specify `duckdb` as the selector in the `from` value for the dataset.
+This connector supports DuckDB [persistent databases](https://duckdb.org/docs/connect/overview#persistent-database) as a data source for federated SQL queries.

 ```yaml
 datasets: